 Criteria for Standards in History/Social Studies/Social Sciences

-The Association recognized the validity of various specific approaches.
-It also commends the example of several existing standards, to states that are still in the development process.
+The Association recognizes the validity of various specific approaches.
+It also commends the example of several existing standards to states that are still in the development process.
 State standards in this curriculum area must of course include appropriate goals for social studies and/or several particular social sciences, in addition to history.
-Indeed, one mark of satisfactory state standards is the capacity to relate other social science and civics goals to the core standards for History.
+Indeed, one mark of satisfactory state standards is the capacity to relate other social science and civics goals to the core standards for history.

 - Provide clear emphasis on chronology and periodization.
 Because historical developments occur in time, the ability to deal with sequences is crucial to historical coherence and to the capacity to assess relationships between past and present.
 Students should gain from their historical work experience in seeing how various historical developments relate to form historical periods and how changes distinguish one period from the next.